SpatialDynamicsLab/geovisualization-tools-citizen-sensing/README.md

 ## Geospatial data visualisation tool for citizen sensing and citizen science initiatives

 Development of a WebGIS tool to visualise citizen-generated data from low-cost sensors, DIY sensors, citizen science activities, etc. provided in the form of the OGC [SensorThings API standard](https://developers.sensorup.com/docs/) (STA).
 This app is more specifically made to visualise climate data related to coastal hazards from the [SCORE](https://score-eu-project.eu/) project given by the API endpoint: https://score.sta.tero.gr/v1.0/
-This app is intended to be embeded in a SCORE
+This app is intended to be embeded in a SCORE web site.

 Libraries used:
 * [TailwindCSS](https://tailwindcss.com) (as a Node.js dependency)